samsartor/pose-review/README.md

      **NOTE:** you will need a RemoteSigned ExecutionPolicy for the next command as well, so returning the ExectionPolicy to the prior configuration should be done after step 8.

 8. Run `yarn start`

+9. Copy the produced link and paste it in your web browser to run the application.